top of page

 Let guests know it’s a sober wedding from the get-go—but make it sound like the badass celebration it is.
 Reframe it with joy, not restriction.
 Something like:

-“We’re throwing a love party full of music, laughter and incredible booze-free cocktails.
-Come as you are, ready to dance your face off!”
+“We’re throwing a love party full of music, laughter, and incredible booze-free cocktails.
+Come as you are, ready to dance your ass off!”

 AFCC_logo_2016-1__1502493157_120.152.93.